How to Make a Cabinet Wreath with a Hanger

 Cabinet wreaths with red ribbon in kitchen

 I chose to only make a total of 4 wreaths since I only wanted a few of my cabinets to have wreaths decorating them.
+The fun part of this project is that it is versatile.

-These cute little wreaths will make a beautiful statement in your kitchen this holiday season, no matter how many you make.
+However many you make, these cute little wreaths will make a beautiful statement in your kitchen this holiday season, no matter how many you make.

 hands creating cabinet wreaths and mini wreaths hanging on cabinets